WASdev/ci.docker/beta/README.md

 # Usage

 Instructions for using the image can be found on [Docker Hub](https://registry.hub.docker.com/_/websphere-liberty/).
-It is possible to build the image yourself by cloning this repository, change to the `beta/` directory and then issuing the command `docker build .`.
+It is possible to build the image yourself by cloning this repository, change to the `beta/` directory and then issuing the command to build container image.
+For example, with Docker execute `docker build .`.